Ján Francisci-Rimavský Gymnasium

 The Ján Francisci-Rimavský Gymnasium in Levoča, Slovakia, is a four-year high school with general classes and an eight-year college with a focus on foreign languages.
 Students are eligible to attend upon completion of the fifth grade of elementary school.
 The school is situated in the historic centre of Levoča.
+Renovation on its gym started in 2025, to increase energy efficiency.